d-one/brick-by-brick/README.md

 # 1. Setup Workspace
-Login to the [workspace](https://adb-3967117302852551.11.azuredatabricks.net/?o=3967117302852551) using the email address you used to sign-up for the SDS workshop
+Login to the [workspace](https://adb-1451829595406012.12.azuredatabricks.net/?o=1451829595406012#) using the email address you used to sign-up for the workshop.

 ## Adding the repository
 Adding the repository to your workspace:
 1. Click on `Workspace` in the navigation menu to the left.
 2. Click on the directory `Repos` and then on the directory with your email address (If it does not exist, create a new directory named like your email address).
-3. Click on `Add Repo` and paste this [URL](https://github.com/d-one/sds-brick-by-brick) into `Git repository`
+3. Click on `Add Repo` and paste this [URL](https://github.com/d-one/brick-by-brick) into `Git repository`
 4. Click on `Create Repo`

 Now you should see a repository named `sds-brick-by-brick` under your own directory.